75lb/command-line-args/README.md

 A library to collect command-line args and generate a usage guide.

 ## Synopsis
 You can set options using the main notation standards (getopt, getopt_long, etc.).
-These commands are all equivalent and set the same values:
+These commands are all equivalent, setting the same values:
 ```
 $ my-app --verbose --timeout=1000 --src one.js --src two.js
 $ my-app --verbose --timeout 1000 --src one.js two.js